subhamks007/EAS-503-mkZia/readme.md

 - No final!

 ## Homework Dates (Tentative)
-- Homework will be posted on Saturday evenings
+- Homework will be posted on Sunday evenings
-- Homework will be due on Fridays @ 2PM EST
+- Homework will be due on Saturdays @ 2PM EST
 - No late homework will be accepted, not even for partial credit
 - PS1 -- release date: 2/3/2020; due 2/7/2020 -- Does not count toward grade
 - Homework 1 -- release date: 2/6/2020; due 2/19/2020